raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or higher than the keepalive interval, though in most cases the inactivity timeout is expected to be shorter than the keepalive interval.

-Only when the client has a very long-lived low-traffic operation outstanding like a Push Notification subscription, does the keepalive interval timer come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.
+Only when the client has a very long-lived low-traffic state does the keepalive interval timer come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.

-On a new session, before any explicit DSOP
+On a new session, before any explicit DSO
 Keepalive message exchange, the default value for both timers is 15 seconds.
 For both timers, lower values of the timer result in higher network traffic and higher CPU load on the server.